Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 - Error handler:
     * Verify if a wrong/unknown url will redirect to 404 error page.
+    * Forcing to crash using delete profile function to see 500 error page.

 - Scroll to top:
     * Verify if scroll to top button function works on every page